 1. Habit and Taste

-It takes a ton of willpower to fight cravings, so it’s much easier to cut out processed food as much as you can to reduce the temptations and help your cravings subside naturally.
+It does takes willpower to fight cravings, so it is definitely much easier to cut out processed food as much as you can to break this vicious cycle as soon as possible.

 2. Nutritional Value